Do I Have A Wrongful Death Claim?

 Car accident fatalities involving negligence.
 If a victim dies as a result of car accident injuries, a wrongful death claim may be brought.

 These are just a few examples of personal injury cases that can turn into wrongful death claims.
 A wrongful death suit claim come from almost any personal injury situation, although notably exceptions exist for workplace injuries that result in death, which are handled mostly through the worker’s compensation system.

-A wrongful death claim is usually filed by a representative of the estate of the deceased victim, on behalf of survivors who had a relationship with the victim.
+A lawsuit is usually filed by a representative of the estate of the deceased victim, on behalf of survivors who had a relationship with the victim.
 Exactly who those survivors can be varies from state to state.

 In New York State, a spouse may bring a wrongful death action on behalf of his or her deceased spouse.
-Parents of minors may also bring a wrongful death action if one of their children is killed, and minors can collect compensation for the death of one or both of their parents.
+Parents of minors may also bring a case if one of their children is killed, and minors can collect compensation for the death of one or both of their parents.

 In some states, the life partner of the deceased may bring a wrongful death claim, as can anyone who can show financial dependence on the deceased.